-Our Credit Agreement and the indentures (as supplemented, "Indentures") governing our senior unsecured notes (as defined further below, the "Notes") permit us to incur additional indebtedness.
-Under our Credit Agreement, we have the right to request additional commitments for new term loans, new revolving credit commitments and increases to then-existing term loans and revolving credit commitments, subject to certain limitations.
+Our Credit Agreement and the Indentures governing our Notes permit us to incur additional indebtedness.
+Under our Credit Agreement we have the right to request additional commitments for new term loans, new revolving credit commitments and increases to then-existing term loans and revolving credit commitments subject to certain limitations.
 Although the Credit Agreement and the Indentures contain restrictions on the incurrence of additional indebtedness, these restrictions are subject to a number of significant qualifications and exceptions, and the indebtedness incurred in compliance with these restrictions could be substantial.
 Also, these restrictions do not prevent us from incurring obligations that do not constitute "indebtedness" as defined in the Credit Agreement or the Indentures.
 To the extent new debt or other obligations are added to our currently anticipated debt levels, the substantial indebtedness risks described above would increase.